praj2408/End-to-End-Diamond-Price-Prediction/README.md

 ## Model

-The machine learning model used in this project is a Random Forest Regressor.
+The machine learning model used in this project is a Linear Regression.
 The model is trained on the provided dataset and can be fine-tuned based on your specific requirements.

 ## Results
+Linear Regression with 93.7% r2 score

 ## Contributing